davidr/sre-interview-review/README.md

 with Linux in the first place, so I'm keeping this list of interesting things that I may want to review before I interview next and some random notes.

+Honestly, this is just a list of interesting things I come across and think could be useful someday.

 ## Linux Internals

 ### VM Subsystem